tom832/paper-search-mcp/README.md

 ## Features

-- **Multi-Source Support**: Search and download papers from arXiv, PubMed, bioRxiv, and Sci-Hub (optional).
+- **Multi-Source Support**: Search and download papers from arXiv, PubMed, bioRxiv, medRxiv, Google Scholar, and IACR ePrint Archive.
 - **Standardized Output**: Papers are returned in a consistent dictionary format via the `Paper` class.
 - **Asynchronous Tools**: Efficiently handles network requests using `httpx`.
 - **MCP Integration**: Compatible with MCP clients for LLM context enhancement.